Cotswolds: Cotswold stone

-Area of Outstanding Natural Beauty
+Cotswolds National Landscape

+The term "Cotswolds National Landscape" was adopted in September 2020, using a proposed name replacement for Areas of Outstanding Natural Beauty (AONB).
+All AONBs in England and Wales were re-branded as "National Landscapes" in November 2023, although (as of 2024) the legal name and designation remains "Area of Outstanding Natural Beauty" under the Countryside and Rights of Way Act 2000, amending the National Parks and Access to the Countryside Act 1949.
+The term AONB is still used in this section.

-The Cotswolds were designated as an Area of Outstanding Natural Beauty (AONB) in 1966, with an expansion on 21 December 1990 to 1990 km2.
+The Cotswolds National Landscape area (formerly the Cotwolds AONB) was originally designated as an Area of Outstanding Natural Beauty (AONB) in 1966, with an expansion on 21 December 1990 to 1990 km2.
 In 1991, all AONBs were measured again using modern methods, and the official area of the Cotswolds AONB was increased to 2038 km2.
 In 2000, the government confirmed that AONBs have the same landscape quality and status as National Parks.
+It is England's third-largest protected landscape, after the Lake District and Yorkshire Dales national parks.

-The Cotswolds AONB, which is the largest in England and Wales, stretches from the border regions of South Warwickshire and Worcestershire, through West Oxfordshire and Gloucestershire, and takes in parts of Wiltshire and of Bath and North East Somerset in the south.
-Gloucestershire County Council is responsible for sixty-three percent of the AONB.
+The Cotswolds National Landscape, which is the largest in England and Wales, stretches from the border regions of South Warwickshire and Worcestershire, through West Oxfordshire and Gloucestershire, and takes in parts of Wiltshire and of Bath and North East Somerset in the south.
+Gloucestershire County Council is responsible for sixty-three per cent of the AONB.
 The Cotswolds Conservation Board has the task of conserving and enhancing the AONB.
 Established under statute in 2004 as an independent public body, the Board carries out a range of work from securing funding for 'on the ground' conservation projects, to providing a strategic overview of the area for key decision makers, such as planning officials.
 The Board is funded by Natural England and the seventeen local authorities that are covered by the AONB.
 The Cotswolds AONB Management Plan 2018–2023 was adopted by the Board in September 2018.